zahumenskyduri/netatmo/README.md

 <a name="running"></a>

+# Data Refresh

+You can adjust how ofthen the data and display refresh, edit value in seconds in `netatmo.py`:

+'time.sleep(3600) #adjust how often to reresh in seconds)'

 # Running the program

 Run `./netatmo.py`, for instance in a `tmux` session to let it run even when you disconnect your SSH session.